-Make your own odor-absorbing activated charcoal hanger by filling cheesecloth, plastic mesh bags, and even socks with charcoal.
+Make your own odor-absorbing activated charcoal hanger by filling cheesecloth, plastic mesh bags or even socks with charcoal.
 Hang in any room that needs deodorizing.

-There are many online sources where you can find activated charcoal, such as Amazon.com, or you can find it at your local pet, health food store, or the swimming pool supplies section of home supply centers.
+You can find activated charcoal at Amazon, your local pet or health food store, or the swimming pool supplies section of home supply centers.

-TSP is a powerful liquid that cleans, degreases and deglosses surfaces in preparation for painting.
+TSP is a powerful liquid that cleans, degreases and deglosses surfaces in preparation for paint.
 Mix according to the manufacturer’s instructions, sponging a small area at a time.
 Rinse thoroughly.

 For cigarette-saturated furniture, air your upholstered furniture outside and give it a good shampoo.
 Let it dry in the sun if possible.

 For smelly garage floor oil spots, use a grease-cutting cleaner like “Goo Gone Grease Cutting All Purpose Cleaner” to clean.
-You can buy this product at amazon.com and most home improvement stores.
+You can buy this product at any home supply center or hardware store.

 Or sprinkle kitty litter or sawdust on the grease stains-- let it set for 24 hours.
 Sweep up, then wash with a power washer and/or degreaser to remove any remaining residue.

-Try to eliminate the source of the odor by getting rid of mold and mildew.
-If you suspect that you may have a toxic mold, like black mold, be sure to have mold testing done by an expert if it covers more than 10 square feet.
+Go straight to the source of the odor by getting rid of mold and mildew.
+If you suspect that you may have a toxic mold, like black mold, be sure to have it tested by an expert if the mold covers more than 10 square feet.

-Removing bad odors from clothing isn't always possible, but worth a shot.
+Removing bad odors from clothing isn't always possible.
 To remove smelly mildew, add 3/4 cup white vinegar to a load of wash.
 (No detergent.)
 Repeat if necessary.
 Do a final wash using detergent.